MDH Study on State-based Risk Adjustment in the Individual and Small Group Market

 - Collect additional data needed for the study of risk adjustment;

-- Conduct modeling to determine if a Minnesota-based risk adjustment model can perform better and be more cost-effective than the federal risk adjustment model; and
+- Conduct modeling to determine if a Minnesota-based risk adjustment model could perform better and be more cost-effective than the federal risk adjustment model; and

-- Submit a report to the Legislature outlining the study recommendations by October 1, 2015.
+- Submit a report to the Legislature outlining the study recommendations.

-MDH has retained the services of a vendor, Milliman-New York, to support this work.
-MDH will be seeking input from a wide range of stakeholders through the study period, both through a formal Request for Information (PDF) (RFI) process and through public meetings and interviews.
+MDH retained the services of a vendor, Milliman-New York, to support this work.
+MDH sought input from a wide range of stakeholders, through a formal Request for Information (RFI) process and through public meetings and interviews.